-After looking around online and in stores, I choose 4 kits that were easily obtainable and offered several items.
+After looking around online and in stores, I choose 4 DIY probate packs that were easily obtainable and offered several items.
 These Kits vary in price starting at £15 from WHS smith to £100 from a “probate specialist”.
 Considering the difference in prices I was disappointed that they all seem to be offering a similar product.
-Generally the packs provide a step by step guide, a checklist, executor letters templates and the probate application forms or links to the probate forms and/or example of a completed probate form.
+Generally, the packs provide a step-by-step guide, a checklist, executor letters templates and the probate application forms or links to the probate forms and/or example of a completed probate form.

 The first thing I noticed is that 2 out of the 4 DIY probate kits offered the physical Probate documents (PA1 form) but didn’t make any mention of supplying the accompanying Inheritance tax forms which must be sent alongside the PA1.
 The other 2 kits provided links to the probate forms online.
 I thought this was a strange selling point as all of the forms required for probate can be found on the government website for FREE and can easily printed off at home.

-All 4 packs contained a “step by step” guide to explain the probate process.
+All 4 DIY probate packs contained a “step by step” guide to explain the probate process.
 These guides are the main selling point of the pacts.
-So it was interesting to see that the information in these guides was mostly information that you could find online for free from reputable sources.
-For example something that all the kits included was advice on what to do immediately after death, registering the death and handling the funeral.
+So, it was interesting to see that the information in these guides was mostly information that you could find online for free from reputable sources.
+For example, something that all the kits included was advice on what to do immediately after death, registering the death and handling the funeral.
 The government website offers simple and well explained information on all of these subjects for free.

 The next thing I noticed is that these kits are specifically aimed at simple estates, “1 house, 1 bank account” kind of estates.
 This is understandable as probate is a long and complicated process and it wouldn’t be possible for every scenario to be taken into account.
 All of the packs recommend using a solicitor in certain circumstances where the answers are not provided in the guides.
 3 out of the 4 recommended the use of a specific company, these being the companies that were endorsing the product or the creators of the guides themselves.

-If you have a question about probate that you can’t find the answer to online for FREE then it’s probably because it’s a more complicated question than you think.
+If you have a question about probate that you can’t find the answer to online for FREE, then it’s probably because it’s a more complicated question than you think.
 This means there probably isn’t a black and white answer.
-Therefore the guide won’t be able to answer it and it’s in these cases that you are directed to get the advice of a professional or a solicitor.
-(After you already spent the money on the kit!)
+Therefore, the guide won’t be able to answer it and it’s in these cases that you are directed to get the advice of a professional or a solicitor.
+(After you already spent the money on the probate kit/pack!)